ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Fizzben.md

 Traveling salesman with a magical hat.
 He can teleport between his tents he has set up.
 We know of two tents currently.
 One in Farrowilt and one in Achtneil.
-Somehow knows [[Fry Hopper]]
+Somehow knows [[Fry Hopper]].